kul-sudo/eportal/README.md

 - Its energy is greater than its division threshold

-Both children of a body get the following properties with a deviation:
+Both children of the body get the following properties with a deviation:
 - speed
 - vision distance
 - division threshold
 - skills

-Both children of a body get the following properties directly:
+Both children of the body get the following properties directly:
 - eating strategy
 - viruses